Apollo013/WCF_HelloWorld/README.md

 # WCF_HelloWorld
 An 'Under The Hood' multi-assembly app that demonstrates how to create a WCF service without the use of WCF Templates.
-The app demonstrates how to host a service in IIS, IIS Express or a managed app using HTTP or TCP.
+The app demonstrates how to host a service in IIS, IIS Express or a managed app using HTTP, HTTPS or TCP.

 Developed using VS2015 Community